US youngster Gio Reyna gets 1st start for Dortmund - WHIZ News

-LEIPZIG, Germany (AP) — Gio Reyna is set to make his first professional start on Saturday after being named in Borussia Dortmund’s lineup at Leipzig in the German Bundesliga.
+LEIPZIG, Germany (AP) — Gio Reyna made his first professional start on Saturday after being named in Borussia Dortmund’s lineup at Leipzig in the German Bundesliga.

-It’s the second time Reyna has been included in Dortmund’s team for a league game.
+It was the second time Reyna had been included in Dortmund’s team for a league game.

 The 17-year-old American was ready to start on May 16 when the Bundesliga resumed from its two-month break caused by the coronavirus, but was injured during the warm-up before the derby against Schalke.